TheMEMOLab/Bio326-NMBU/Doc/CaseStudyMetaGBion326.md

 ```
 >[!Important]
->The number of Bins in each run (user) can change due to lack of seed set parameter in MaxBin2.
+>The number of Bins in each run (user) can change if there is no seed set up.

 ## 5. Dereplication